 Nearly every wedding fashion piece had a history and was borrowed from somewhere a long time ago.
 Bridesmaid dresses, the veil and wedding gown – each had their own origin story, and some are hilarious.
 Have you ever wondered how and where the tradition of wearing wedding rings started from?
 What were the early wedding rings like?
 Why are wedding rings shaped the way they are, and why are they worn on the middle of the left finger?
-Wedding rings symbolize unity and eternity, read on for the interesting history and facts about the wedding ring you probably didn’t know.
+How and when did diamond wedding rings become popular?
+Scroll or swipe down for the answers and other interesting history and facts about the wedding ring you probably didn’t know.

 Why Is the Wedding Ring Worn On the Left Middle Finger?